 Be careful around rivers and beaches

 Maybe its normal to go swimming in the river near your house, but if you travel in Europe, you’re not familiar with the waters.
 Currents and commercial traffic on the rivers in Europe can cause dangerous situations when you want to go for a swim.

 Wind can be heavy on the beaches of Europe.
 Nice if you want to cool off, but strong winds cause for strong currents.
 Combined with the tides, this may cause you to drift together with your floatie to open sea.
 Of course, you can always buy a new pink flamingo floating device, but it’s a bit of a dangerous predicament.

-Will you travel to Europe during summer?
+Will you travel to Europe during the Summer?
 Did you check the weather forecast?
-Luckily, you now have all the tips you need to survive a heat wave in Europe and keep things cool.
+Luckily, you now have all the tips you need to survive a heatwave in Europe and keep things cool.

 Have you ever suffered from a heat stroke?
-Or changed your plans due to the weather forecast?
+Or change your plans due to the weather forecast?
 Share it in the comment sections below.